Alexpro780/yield-aggregator/README.md

 llocates your assets without you having to babysit anything. it bundles liquidity from users and deploys it into multiple yield-producing protocols;
 auto-compounds rewards, rebalances positions, and optimizes APY;
-reduces gas costs by doing strategy execution on behalf of all depositors;
-lets users earn passive yield without constantly chasing new farms.
+reduces gas costs by doing strategy execution on behalf of lets users earn passive yield without constantly chasing new farms.